 - Ensure all pressure equipment has been issued an ABSA certificate of inspection permit before it is placed into service (unless the item is specifically exempt from this requirement).
 Ensure the permit remains valid throughout the service life of the equipment.

 - Ensure the pressure relief valves and other protective devices are maintained in good working condition.

 - Contact ABSA to obtain a certificate of inspection permit for a boiler or pressure vessel imported into Alberta.

-- Ensure that the required integrity assessments are completed by a qualified inspector under an owner-user program, by an authorized inspection company or by an ABSA Safety Codes Officer.
+- Ensure that the required integrity assessments are completed by a qualified inspector under an owner-user program, by an authorized Integrity assessment organization or by an ABSA Safety Codes Officer.

 - Employ certified personnel to operate the equipment when required under the regulations.

 - Ensure that organizations who construct, repair, or alter pressure equipment, or who service pressure relief valves, have valid Alberta certificates of authorization permit issued by ABSA for the scope of work.